Transforming public spaces into vibrant

 foster environmental stewardship through community outreach and education, while adding a touch of beauty and joy.

-Join us for a special benefit evening featuring best-selling journalist Kara Swisher in conversation.
+Join us for a special benefit evening featuring best-selling journalist Kara Swisher in conversation with acclaimed author, Anne Lamott.

-Your support will help native habitat gardens take root across Marin, including our newest project at the Larkspur Library.
+Your support will help native habitat gardens take root in Marin, including our newest project at the Larkspur Library.

-Thank you to our Individual Donors who are kindly supporting this event!
+Thank you to our donors who are kindly supporting this event!

 Hawk Donors $10,000